 Needs Statement 1 (Prioritized): Lack of teacher training on priority standards, core curriculum, AVID and PLC implementation, and culturally relevant and responsive teaching.
-Root Cause/Why: Due to the sub shortage, we were unable to provide professional learning and professional development opportunities to teachers and staff on the focus areas.
+Root Cause/Why: Due to a teacher shortage, therefore creating a substitute shortage, we were unable to provide professional learning and professional development opportunities to teachers and staff in the focus areas.
+Cabasi Dian for Chudant Ashiousanant (CDCA) 0 of 00